mark-gerarts/nature-of-code-haskell/README.md

 ## Recordings

-Recordings of the sketches are made using [SimpleScreenRecorder](ssr), as it allows to directly record an OpenGL application.
+Recordings of the sketches are made using [SimpleScreenRecorder][ssr], as it allows to directly record an OpenGL application.

 The recording is saved as an mp4, and then converted to gif using ffmpeg: